spramodchandra/Deep-Learning/README.md

 # Deep-Learning
-This repository contains many deep learning application using convolution or recurrent neural network.
+This repository contains most of my work in understanding deep learning either using tensor flow or keras